How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

 As the camshaft position sensor goes bad, it produces one of the below-given symptoms:

-1. Engine won’t start
+1. The engine won’t start

 2. Check engine light illumination